 Funding Opportunities for Graduate Students

-The deadline for fall mini research fellowships is November 1, 2023 and the deadline for spring mini research fellowships is April 1, 2024.
-Although students who received mini research fellowships in Fall 2022 and Spring 2023 are welcome to apply, priority will be given to students doing STS-related work who did NOT receive a fellowship last year.
+The deadline for fall mini research fellowships is November 1 and the deadline for spring mini research fellowships is April 1.
+Priority will be given to students doing STS-related work who did NOT receive a fellowship during the previous academic year.

 Top-up fellowships are available for continuing graduate students with research interests in the field of science and technology studies.
 Top-up fellowships are also offered to UW-Madison departments to recruit new graduate students interested in the field of science and technology studies.